getavalon/docs/pages/2.0/guides.md

 ## Install

 The Avalon pipeline operates either as a *server* or *client*.
-If you've just discovered Avalon and owuld like to take it for a spin, check out the [Demo](#demo) section.
+If you've just discovered Avalon and would like to take it for a spin, check out the [Demo](#demo) section.
 Remote artists should head on to the [Client](#client) section, and finally [Server](#server) is for permanently setting up Avalon in your studio.

 - [Demo](#demo)
 - [Server](#server)